 After a 21 day assessment period, The Planning Inspectorate accepted the application for Examination on 24 August 2018.
-It will now set a timetable for a detailed examination of the application, in which stakeholders and the public participated.
+It then set a timetable for a detailed examination of the application, in which stakeholders and the public participated.
 The examination began following the Preliminary Meeting on 27 February 2019 and concluded on 27 August 2019.

 The Planning Inspectorate then has 3 months to make a recommendation to the Secretary of State, who then has a further 3 months to make a decision.